harsheljain/Deep-Dark-Light/README.md

-Machine Learning CS 6375 Project
-\n On Deep Dark Light.
+Machine Learning CS 6375 Project - Deep Dark Light.

-The Folder has 3 files:
-accuracy_metrics.py - To calculate the PSNR and SSIM of the output image vs the real image. test_Dark_Images.py - To test the model on testing dataset. train_Dark_Images.py - To train the model on training dataset.

-Dataset can be downloaded from the link :
-Trained Model can be downloaded from:
-The output images and intermediate Images can be viewed at this link:

 Install the required Libraries by using the python pip command.
 Library required: